 Climate Overview

-Samaipata has a subtropical highland climate at 1,650 meters with warm, wet summers from November through March concentrating most of its 770mm annual rainfall, and cool, dry winters offering clear skies between May and September.
+Samaipata has a subtropical highland climate at 1,650 meters, with warm, wet summers from November through March that bring most of its roughly 1,300mm of annual rain, and cool, dry winters offering clear skies between May and September.

 Plan Your Journey